ryanyu512/robot_data_fusion/extended kalman filter/README.md

 ![demo](https://github.com/ryanyu512/robot_data_fusion/assets/19774686/09c50440-0cb3-40f3-a320-d8c44a662a58)

 This project explores extended kalman filter to fuse noisy information from GPS, gyroscope and lidar to track the true state (x, y, heading and forward velocity) of 2D vehicle.
+In the above demo, "+" indicates noisy GPS while sq shape represents beacon location scanned by lidar.

 1. demo.py: used for testing different parameters of kalman filter
 2. sensor.py: define the properties of different sensors